 It’s a small device that you plug into the HDMI port on the back of a TV.
 You can use a Google Chromecast to quickly and easily stream a wide variety of content to whatever television you connect it to.

 Google Chromecast is popular for the same reasons that other media players like it are.
 The device enables consumers to watch a wide variety of content on a television screen without having to subscribe for cable or pay for a costly media device.
 For example, you can purchase the latest edition of Chromecast for under $30.00.
+One of the Chromecast benefits is its affordability and ease of use.

 How does Chromecast work technically?